Electric blanket

 The technical explanation of heat classes

 The classification below divides insulation capacity into 4 heat classes.
-One looks for the thermal insulation of a surface unit.
-This is called thermal resistance in technical jargon.
-In England, the so-called Tog was developed for this purpose; in the US, this isolation is expressed in Clo.
+We look for the thermal insulation of a unit area.
+In technical jargon, we call this the thermal resistance.
+In England, the so-called Tog was developed for this purpose.
+In the US, this insulation is expressed in Clo.
 For your information, 1 clo = 1.55 Tog.
-Specifically, down also looks at fill power.
+Specific to down, we also look at fill power.

 Heat ClassAmbient temperature outsideSeasons